Household Support Fund

 The Council has also used its HSF allocation to provide funding to a number of voluntary and charitable sector organisations working with local communities:

-The council’s existing Welfare Support Service has been extended with £84,000 to provide help to residents in need of white goods.
-Contact Welfare Support on 01429 806895 or welfaresupport@hartlepool.gov.uk
+The council’s existing Welfare Support Service will offer support to provide help to residents in need of household goods.
+Contact Welfare Support on 01429 806895 or welfaresupport@hartlepool.gov.uk .

 Do I need to apply for HSF?